Check Out What Happened This Week In History

-Before we look ahead to another week of news, let’s take a look back at the biggest stories that broke this week in history.
+As we gear up for the next seven days of news, we took a look back at what dominated headlines this week in history.

-From a confessed serial killer and a convicted ponzi schemer, a Playboy wedding to the concert heard around the world, and firings by Barbara Walters and President Obama.
+From game-changing historic events, to the start and end of scandal-ridden trials, and the deaths of music legends.

-Here are the stories that took over headlines from June 26th-July 2nd.
+Here are th major stories that captured headlines from June 19th-June 25th.

-June 26, 1963: President John F. Kennedy delivers one of the most memorable speeches of his career in West Berlin, famously saying 'Ich bin ein Berliner' ('I am a Berliner' -- around the 4:30 mark).

-July 1, 1989: Playboy Editor Hugh Hefner marries for the second time to 'Playmate of the Year' Kimberley Conrad.

 Business Insider Emails & Alerts